 1 cup apple juice (or water will do)

 Pre heat the oven to 375 F

 Core the apples but leave enough of the core at the base of the apple to contain the filling.

-In a medium bowl combine the oats, vegan butter, sugar, raisins or golden sultanas, cinnamon, vanilla, zest and juice an orange.
-Use the “rubbing in” method, rubbing the butter into the other ingredients using your fingertips.
-You will produce a mixture that clumps together.
+In a medium bowl combine the oats, date sugar, raisins or golden sultanas, cinnamon, vanilla, zest and juice an orange.
+Mix well.

 Stuff the cored apples with the mixture.
 Place them in a baking dish.